 Elderberries prefer a slightly acidic soil pH between 5.5 and 6.5.
 You can also use lime to increase the pH if necessary.

 Elderberry shrubs thrive in organically rich, moist, well-draining soil.
-At planting time, it helps to work plenty of compost or well-rotted manure into the soil, to ensure your young plant thrives.
+At planting time, it helps to work plenty of compost or well-rotted manure into the soil, to ensure that your young plant thrives.

-Work carefully into the soil and water in well.
+Work it carefully into the soil and water in well.
 If you have multiple plants, you can use 1 1/2 pounds of fertilizer per 100 square feet.

 Elderberries have shallow roots, so use caution when working the product into the soil.
 Don’t dig deeper than three inches down.

 Alternately, you can dig small, six-inch-deep holes every few feet around the drip line of the plant.
 The drip line is the point on the ground where water will drip off the widest branches.